APEX LEGENDS: A Legend in the Making?

-One of the draws for Apex, in comparison to its competition, is that each player in the team-of-three has different abilities or specials that if coordinated can make for a well balanced team.
+One of the draws for Apex, in comparison to its competition, is that each player in the team-of-three has different abilities or specials that if coordinated can make for a well-balanced team.
 This allows a player to focus on combat while others may focus on healing team members, tracking down enemies, or gaining greater mobility within the game.

 EA & Respawn Entertainment made a conscience move to borrow the “class” system from the popular eSport game Overwatch so they could enter the conversations for the game to be played at the competitive level.

-Another reason this game is popular is because players have the opportunity to be “revived” and brought back into the game even several minutes after digital death as long as one member of the three-person team lives through a fire-fight.
+Another reason this game is popular is that players have the opportunity to be “revived” and brought back into the game even several minutes after digital death as long as one member of the three-person team lives through a fire-fight.

-For gamers this keeps them engaged and connected longer to the game as they wait to respawn.
+For gamers, this keeps them engaged and connected longer to the game as they wait to respawn.
 There is a chance it doesn’t occur but the possibility keeps players watching gameplay and rooting for surviving team members.